Learn how to become a Board or Commission member, what the role requires, and what training you will need to be successful.

 The in-person training happens every month.
 To sign up, email the Board and Commission Coordinators at bc@austintexas.gov

-The online training has different modules, which you can complete in any order you like.
+The online training has different modules that you can complete in any order you like.
 These modules are:

 • Budget and planning training